 - They’re going to be spamming crowd control (slows, snares, and hard cc).
 Be aware that you might have trouble moving, and plan accordingly.

 - Use what methods you have available to not be where they are going with their bombs.
-Elusive Mist Form, Retreating Maneuvers, Shuffle, Immovable potions, and any methods you have to get snare or cc immunity and speed to get out.
+Mist Form, Rapids, Race against Time, Shuffle, Immovable potions, and any methods you have to get snare or cc immunity and speed to get out.

 - Keep as much siege as you can on them.
-Siege that does damage, like Scattershot Catapults (increases other damage), Cold Fire Ballistas, Cold Stone trebuchets if you can, and a combination of siege (though primarily Scattershot Catapults) if they’re in a keep or relatively open world.
+Siege that does damage, like Scattershot Catapults (increases other damage), Cold Fire Ballistas, Cold Stone trebuchets if you can, and a combination of siege if they’re in a keep or relatively open world.
+If you already see Meat bags on them, don’t place more – they can only have one heal debuff on them at a time so use something that will do more damage!
 Try to coordinate hits.
-One Oil catapult is also nice, and a Meat bag if you’re unsure if there’s a Defile build fighting them.
+One Oil catapult is nice, but lightning siege is relatively useless.
 See the Siege section for more insights.

 - If you’ve managed to bait out their ultimates, or once you’re out or have escaped their bombs, consider that this is the best time to hit them back.
 They’ve just blown their ultimates, so will need between 20 and 30 seconds to get them back up (subjective timing, though a good base for your strategic thinking).

 - When counter attacking, be quick and accurate with Negates.
 Most players can’t cast in a Negate (damage or healing).
 Once they’re in, they won’t be able to much of anything other than run – either towards you and hope that their proxies or ultimates do damage as they get out of the negate – or retreat.